relrod/userstyles/README.md

 typeface better.
 The current goal of **craigslist.org.css** is to replace only the areas of \*.craigslist.org which are written in a serif typeface with the browser's default serif typeface.

+### sakai.ysu.edu.css

+Sakai's UI is completely terrible.
+Noscripting it and enabling this stylesheet helps a bit, but to submit assignments, you must temporarily unblock JS.